SlavaPere/SensorEffector/index.md

 ### September 22, 2017

-Uploaded Gantt Chart
+Uploaded Gantt Chart on GitHub as well as handed in physically Uploaded Proposal that was handed in a week ago Finally, started this blog

 ### September 22, 2017 Questions/Problems of the day

 How can I connect my project to Erick and Heakeme's DMX projects and Crystal Fountains?
 What specifics will my project have, perhaps use it as a sound control detector for the Crystal Fountains?
+(e.g. the fountains functions will work differently depending on command/noise received)

 Lastly, should I buy parts or borrow them?